yonischeyer1/myusers.io/README.md

 Array of screenshots from a validated Action recording session.

 #### Eyes:
-A server that runs inside the container and matches tags one by one against current screenshots at real time of playing the test.
+A server that runs inside the container and matches tags one by one against  screenshots of actions taken at real time of playing the test.

 #### Hands:
 A server that runs inside the container that either records keyboard and mouse actions or plays them.